Making An Azalea With The Transformation Masks¶

 First we make a bunch of branches.
-I picked a slightly darker colour here than usual, because I know that I’ll be painting over these branches with the lighter colours later on.
+I picked a slightly darker color here than usual, because I know that I’ll be painting over these branches with the lighter colors later on.
 Look at the reference how branches are formed.

 Then we make an approximation of a single flower on a layer.
 We make a few of these, all on separate layers.
-We also do not colour pick the red, but we guess at it.
-This is good practice, so we can learn to analyse a colour as well as how to use our colour selector.
-If we’d only pick colours, it would be difficult to understand the relationship between them, so it’s best to attempt matching them by eye.
+We also do not sample the red from the image with the color sampler tool, but we guess at it.
+This is good practice, so we can learn to analyze a color as well as how to use our color selector.
+If we’d only sample colors from the image, it would be difficult to understand the relationship between them, so it’s best to attempt matching them by eye.

 I chose to make the flower shape opaque quickly by using the behind blending mode.
 This’ll mean Krita is painting the new pixels behind the old ones.
 Very useful for quickly filling up shapes, just don’t forget to go back to normal once you’re done.

 Now, we’ll put the flowers in the upper left corner, and group them.
-You can group by making a group layer, and selecting the flower layers in your docker with ctrl + and dragging them into the group.
-The reason why we’re putting them in the upper left corner is because we’ll be selecting them a lot, and Krita allows you to select layers with R + on the canvas quickly.
-Just hold R and the pixels belonging to the layer you want, and Krita will select the layer in the layer docker.
+You can group by making a group layer, and selecting the flower layers in your docker with the Ctrl + shortcut and dragging them into the group.
+The reason why we’re putting them in the upper left corner is because we’ll be selecting them a lot, and Krita allows you to select layers with the R + shortcut on the canvas quickly.
+Just hold the R key and the pixels belonging to the layer you want, and Krita will select the layer in the Layer docker.

 Now, we will make clusters.
 What we’ll be doing is that we select a given flower and then make a new clone layer.
 A clone layer is a layer that is literally a clone of the original.
 They can’t be edited themselves, but edit the original and the clone layer will follow suit.
 Clone Layers, and File layers, are our greatest friends when it comes to transform masks, and you’ll see why in a moment.